Colorbleed/rez-packages/README.md

 #### Different OS implementations

-Currently this repository contains **only!** rez-packages that build and distribute the *Windows* variants.
-This could be expanded to support *Mac OS* and *Linux* however as for us internall there's no rush to support that feel free to submit PRs to implement this behavior.
+Currently this repository contains **only!** rez-packages that build and distribute the **Windows** variants.
+This could be expanded to support *Mac OS* and *Linux* however as for Colorbleed internally there's no rush to support that feel free to submit PRs to implement this behavior.

 #### Missing required packages

 In some cases packages require certain packages to be available that are not in this repository, e.g. `7zip`.
-In those cases we recommend install [`rez-pipz`](https://github.com/mottosso/rez-pipz) and [`rez-scoopz`](https://github.com/mottosso/rez-scoopz) to easily install these packages, so that one can for example do:
+In those cases we recommend installing [`rez-pipz`](https://github.com/mottosso/rez-pipz) and [`rez-scoopz`](https://github.com/mottosso/rez-scoopz) to easily install these packages, so that one can for example do:

 ```python
 # Install some dependencies of this repository